luas13/myTensorflow/Library_changes/All_outputs/README.md

 ## Solution

-I wrote a custom MultiRNNCell as defined in Tensorflow library [core_rnn_cell_impl.py] (https://github.com/tensorflow/tensorflow/blob/r1.1/tensorflow/contrib/rnn/python/ops/core_rnn_cell_impl.py) to serve this purpose.
+I wrote a custom MultiRNNCell as defined in [Tensorflow library] (https://github.com/tensorflow/tensorflow/blob/r1.1/tensorflow/contrib/rnn/python/ops/core_rnn_cell_impl.py) to serve this purpose.
 Please find the same in the code attached